SminemFinance21/SMINEM.FINANCE/oracle/SmindexPancakeSwapV2Oracle.md

-Returns the UQ112x112 struct representing the average price of `token` in terms of weth.
+Returns the UQ112x112 struct representing the average price of `token` in terms of wBNB.

-Computes the time-weighted average price of `token` in terms of weth by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old.
+Computes the time-weighted average price of `token` in terms of wBNB by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old.